selendra/selendra-wiki/docs/learn/learn-SEL.md

 :::

 :::

 SEL serves three key functions in Selendra:

 - to be used for governance of the network,
 - to be staked for the operation of the network,
-- to be bonded to connect a chain to Polkadot as a parachain.
+- to be bonded to connect a chain to Selendra as a parachain.
 - as default token to parachain slots

 SEL can also serve ancillary functions by being a transferrable token.
 For example, SEL stored in